pranavarora1895/blogify/README.md

 # Blogify

-**Blogify** is a modern and lightweight blog application built with Next.js, shadcn, and Tailwind CSS.
-It provides a simple yet powerful platform for creating, managing, and sharing blog content.
+**Blogify** is a modern and lightweight blog application designed with Next.js, Shadcn, Tailwind CSS, and Rehype.
+It offers a streamlined yet robust platform for creating, managing, and sharing blog content.

+To get started, clone the repository and write your blog posts in Markdown.
+Once your changes are ready, merge them into the main branch to have your posts automatically listed and displayed on the application.

+> ## How it works?
+> Checkout our simple instructions on how to post your blogs [here](https://blogify-eight-gules.vercel.app/#how-it-works).

 ## Features

 - **Fast and Responsive**: Optimized for speed and mobile-friendliness.
 - **Easy Styling**: Uses Tailwind CSS for utility-first, customizable styling.
 - **UI Components**: shadcn components for reusable, accessible, and beautiful UI elements.
+- **Unified and Rehype plugins**: It generates HTML content out of Markdown document.
 - **SEO Friendly**: Built with best practices for search engine optimization.
 - **Easy to Deploy**: Deploy anywhere with Vercel or other platforms supporting Next.js.